 Why Public Speaking Still Feels Difficult Even When You Practice

+If public speaking doesn’t feel like it is getting easier, mindset is always part of the picture.
+Because it’s not just about what you’re doing, but how you interpret the experience and that means before, during and afterwards.
 If every experience is followed by self-criticism, your brain doesn’t register it as progress.
 Instead, it reinforces the idea that this is something difficult or uncomfortable.
 And when your brain thinks there is something to be fearful of, it triggers the fear response and the physical signs of nerves.

 Rethinking What Success Looks Like

+Part of the challenge is how we define success.
 It’s easy to think success means feeling calm, speaking confidently, or delivering something without any mistakes.
-In reality, progress often looks much less polished.
+In reality, there is no such thing as a perfect presentation.
+So instead of aiming for it to be perfect, it’s much more helpful to focus on progress instead.
+And progress often looks much less polished.

-Success might be:
+Progress might be:

-- Speaking up even when you feel nervous
+- Speaking up even when you feel nervous.

-- Noticing your nerves settle after a few minutes
+- Noticing your nerves settle after a few minutes.

-- Showing up and doing it, even if it felt uncomfortable
+- Showing up and doing it, even if it felt uncomfortable.

 When these moments are overlooked, it can feel like nothing is changing.
 When they are recognised, they start to build a more balanced view of your progress.